How AI is Changing User Experience

 Generative AI

-Generative AI can create original artefacts like images, videos, code, designs or text given a descriptive prompt.
+Generative AI can create original artefacts, such as images, videos, code, designs, or text, given a descriptive prompt.

-Powerful machine learning models like DALL-E 2 and GPT-3 have mastered visual and language concepts.
+Powerful machine learning models, such as DALL-E 2 and GPT-3, have mastered visual and language concepts.
 By recombining these building blocks, they can render or write just about anything.

 Combining NLP and generative AI will enable: